 The leaves form a crowded rosette.
 They have fleshy and somewhat flattened leaves that are green but often turning bronze.
 The stem leaves alternate.
 The flowers form a dense group of up to 16 individual flowers.
 Flowers are united at the base, then opening wide with lance-shaped long sharply pointed tips that are yellow to red or red to brown anthers.

-Grows on rocky ledges, gravelly places, and talus slopes, from sea level right up to the alpine areas of of the coast.
+Grows on rocky ledges, gravelly places, and talus slopes, from sea level right up to the alpine areas of the coast.